matracy/startup/README.md

 I don't anticipate this causing grading issues, as persistance of data is a (mostly) separate concern from functionality of the website and the rubrics seem rather independant of eachother.
 ### Notice of out-of-order submission
 This deliverable is demonstratably complete - despite the fact that be backend is not entirely bug-free - so I am submitting it before it too becomes late.

-# TODO
-* Poll results page does not stop making GET requests to /api/poll